 7. Pearl Hair Pins

-Pearl hairpins have been super trendy since last year, and especially in the summer around wedding season.
+Pearl hairpins have been super trendy since last year, especially in the summer around the wedding season.
 We found a brilliant DIY bobby pins with pearls tutorial by Eileen which is super easy to do.
 Trust us, you’ll make them, gift them, and then probably do them again for yourself.
 All you need is bobby pins, thin wire, and a few pearls.
 Just follow a couple of simple steps here.